Mum convicted of child cruelty after failing to protect twin boys from monstrous stepdad who beat one to death

 “The Crown Prosecution Service said that, while bumps and bruises are a normal part of childhood, these two children were 25 months old and had so many more injuries than is normal for a toddler, that we could be sure that they were on the receiving end of violent treatment at the hands of one or other or both these defendants.

-“Neither Craig Smith nor Ashley Willett could give a satisfactory account for the catalogue of injuries suffered by the twins.
+A forensic officer leaves the house after police were alerted in March(Image: Liverpool Echo)“Neither Craig Smith nor Ashley Willett could give a satisfactory account for the catalogue of injuries suffered by the twins.
 The CPS said that, even if we assume that all the injuries were caused by Mr Smith, such was the number of injuries to both children that Ms Willett must have known that the children were being ill-treated.

 “The Crown Prosecution Service prosecuted them both for their parts in this dreadful series of events.
 They denied their guilt throughout but the jury has dismissed their lies and excuses and found them guilty.”